 …and then I gave them opportunities to do tiny things.

 I tested over 750 factories – giving them small projects to see if they were legit.
 The ones that had good communication, good quality, and fair pricing, I gave them bigger projects.

 Slowly… I eliminated the weak performers.

 Over time, I used these factories not only for my own products… but I also started helping some of the early pioneers on Kickstarter and Indiegogo with their manufacturing too.
 Eventually, they became my customers…

-(Like Dan Provost & Tom Gerhardt, who were one of the first guys to ever secure over 6 figures in funding on Kickstarter – we handled manufacturing for the Iphone 4 mount that they got funded for back in 2010)
+(Like Dan Provost & Tom Gerhardt, who were one of the first guys to ever secure over 6 figures in funding on Kickstarter back in 2010 – we handled manufacturing for the cocktail set, Studio Neat.)

 Word of what we were doing started to spread.
 It spread quickly.

 At this point, I have a team of 40 and have a rolodex of 200 factories that we work with on a regular basis – component specialists that we know we can trust.

 Nowadays, crowdfunded campaigns are just a small piece of what we do.